huanyu-li/SemicONTO/README.md

 SemicONTO (***Semic***onductor ***ONTO***logy) is an ontology...

 ### What kinds of semiconductors are you working on?
+How do you classify different semiconductors?

 ### What are the processes/workflows when you design a semiconductor?